A local Torelli theorem for log symplectic manifolds: Introduction

-The deformations of $(\X,\omega)$ can equivalently be viewed as deformations of the Poisson bivector $\pi = \omega^{-1}$, or more generally, as deformations of $(\X,\pi)$ as a generalized complex manifold in the sense of Gualtieri~\cite{Gualtieri2011} and Hitchin~\cite{Hitchin2003}.
-Such deformations are governed by the Poisson cohomology $\Hpi{\X}$, defined as the hypercohomology of the complex of sheaves of polyvector fields $\der{\X} := (\wedge^\bullet \cT{\X},\dpi)$, equipped with the differential $\dpi=[\pi,-]$ defined via the Schouten--Nijenhuis bracket.
-For general Poisson manifolds, the calculation of the Poisson cohomology is difficult.
+Our main technical tool in the paper is the deformation complex of the Poisson manifold $(\X,\pi)$, given by the sheaf $\der{\X}$ of holomorphic polyvector fields, equipped with the Schouten bracket $[-,-]$ and the Poisson differential $\dpi = [\pi,-]$.
+For general Poisson manifolds, the calculation of the resulting ``Poisson cohomology'' is difficult.
 For instance, even in the relatively simple case of normal crossings log symplectic manifolds considered here, the stalk cohomology is infinite-dimensional for certain non-generic values of the biresidues $B_{ij}$, which complicates the calculation of the global hypercohomology.

-For this reason we consider also a natural refinement of the log symplectic condition, called ``holonomicity'', which was introduced by the second- and third-named authors in~\cite{Pym2018}.
+For this reason, we employ at various stages a natural refinement of the log symplectic condition, called ``holonomicity'', which was introduced by the second- and third-named authors in~\cite{Pym2018}.
 This condition is phrased using D-modules and is essentially equivalent to the finite-dimensionality of the stalk cohomology; see \autoref{sec:holonomic}.
-In the normal crossings case at hand, we show that holonomicity, and in turn, the Poisson cohomology, is controlled by a certain collection of ``characteristic'' symplectic leaves of the Poisson manifold (those to which Weinstein's modular vector field~\cite{Weinstein1997} is tangent).
+In the normal crossings case at hand, we show that holonomicity, and in turn, the Poisson cohomology, is controlled by a certain collection of symplectic leaves of the Poisson manifold, which we call ``characteristic'' (those to which Weinstein's modular vector field~\cite{Weinstein1997} is tangent).
 Moreover, we reduce this abstract condition to a simple integer-linear condition on the biresidues.
 (We expect that this picture extends beyond the normal crossings case; see \autoref{conj:char-holonomic}.)